-We’re just a few weeks past the NFL draft and just days from OTA offseason workouts, which means the 2019 football season is just around the corner!
+We’re just a few weeks past the NFL draft and just days from OTA offseason workouts, which means we need to plan for the 2019 NFL season!

-We know it’s a little early to be getting too excited, but with the NBA & NHL seasons wrapping up, what better way to keep momentum, and profits flowing, than gearing up for the upcoming year in the National Football League?
+We know it’s a little early to be getting too excited, but with the NBA & NHL seasons wrapping up, what better way to keep momentum, and profits flowing, than gearing up for the upcoming 2019 season in the NFL?

 Below are a number of examples of the types of wagers you should be promoting to your clients, and why.